 This explosion of data is relatively new.
 As recently as the year 2000, only one-quarter of all the world’s stored information was digital.
 The rest was preserved on paper, film, and other analog media.
 But because the amount of digital data expands so quickly -- doubling around every three years -- that situation was swiftly inverted.
 Today, less than two percent of all stored information is nondigital.

 Given this massive scale, it is tempting to understand big data solely in terms of size.
 But that would be misleading.
 Big data is also characterized by the ability to render into data many aspects of the world that have never been quantified before; call it “datafication.”
+For example, location has been datafied, first with the invention of longitude and latitude, and more recently with GPS satellite systems.
+Words are treated as data when computers mine centuries’

 - Full website and iPad access